axibase/atsd/api/data/series/examples/insert-iso-time-format.md

-# Series Insert In ISO Time Format
+# Series Insert In ISO Format

 ## Description

-Insert data for an entity, metric (no tags) with sample times specified in ISO format.
+Insert data for an entity, metric (no tags) with sample times specified in [ISO format](../../../../shared/date-format.md#supported-formats).

 Millisecond precision is optional.